MirzaRizwan02/Getting-Started-With-NODE-JS/README.md

 - We will do routing now to manage multiple requests

 **Creating a folder name as "route"<br>

 **Secondly create a file named as "auth.js" in route folder
+- You have to include the auth.js in your index.js